Welcome and Hello

 Our founder and director

-My name is Edwina Braddick, and but please call me ‘Eddie.’
-I am a Gammēya-Ḏharrawal meegay (woman) and have connection to Dhurga language; both are within the Yuin Nation (along South Coast of NSW in Australia).
-I am a Mother, daughter, sister, cousin, friend and advocate for Aboriginal and Torres Strait Islander people gaining equable social and emotional wellbeing support across Australia.
+My name is Edwina Braddick, but please call me Eddie.
+I am a Gammēya-Ḏharrawal meegay (woman) with connection to Dhurga language, both belonging to the Yuin Nation along the South Coast of NSW.
+I am a mother, daughter, sister, cousin, friend, and a strong advocate for Aboriginal and Torres Strait Islander people having equitable access to social and emotional wellbeing support across Australia.

 Follow us on social